Maximize tax savings

 |What are the charges applicable?||There are complex and multiple charges like policy administration charges, premium allocation charges, mortality charges, etc.||Exit load and fund management charges are specified in the SID clearly and are easy to understand.|

 |What about liquidity?||Funds can be available after the lock-in of 5 years subject to further policy conditions.||Funds will be available after the lock-in of 3 years.|

-As can be seen above, ELSS offers a better package if you are investing for tax benefits and are comfortable with the market exposure of your capital.
-ULIPs, on the other hand, are primarily insurance options but not as efficient as investment tools.
+As shown above, ELSS offers a better package if you are investing for tax benefits and are comfortable with the market exposure of your capital.
+ULIPs, on the other hand, are primarily insurance options but not as efficient as an investment tool.
 Any investor will do well by keeping these two aspects separate and by picking a plan that aligns with their goals and risk profile.